 I think that if you find a fun suitcase that makes you happy, it will make packing lighter, all the easier to do now that you have such a cute little package to put everything into.
 Most airlines now charge for checked baggage so by using the carry-on you'll be saving sometimes hundreds of dollars.
 Money that can be put back into experiences on your trip.
 Airlines have great information on their websites about sizing, and every airline is different so be sure to check the website to ensure your bag will fit in the overhead compartment.
 This site has a great at a glance guide to give you a general idea of sizing.

 You don't have to opt for a full-on suitcase if you prefer a large knapsack or carrying bag but I love having wheels since it makes it much easier to go long distances with ease.
 I got this adorable suitcase at a swap meet.
 Nothing fancy and it has held up after over a dozen trips.
 You don't always need to spend a lot of money to find something fantastic!
-Winners, Home Sense and Marshalls always have incredible deals on luggage and often in unique colours and designs.
+Amazon always has incredible deals on luggage and often in unique colours and designs.
 This one here is next on my list to purchase once my old one conks out!